bilgino/angularforddd/README.md

 With the master-master and master-details patterns we comply with RESTful resource association and resource aggregation with reference to one and only one component.
-Indeed secondary (Auxiliary) and pathless (Master-Children) routes allows us to initiate several components in parallel, but bringing limitations and sacrifices to a special syntax that does not comply with RESTful practices.
+Indeed secondary (Auxiliary) and pathless (Master-Children) routes allows us to initiate several components in parallel, but bringing limitations and sacrifices to a special syntax that doesn't comply with RESTful practices.

 ![](src/assets/images/Master2Aux.png)